COMOKIT/COMOKIT-Website/docs/docs/setupYourOwn.md

 The model requires a minimal dataset that should be, at least, composed of:

+> You can find examples of these datasets in the default datasets included in COMOKIT (COMOKIT/Datasets) or [online here](https://github.com/COMOKIT/COMOKIT-Model/tree/master/COMOKIT/Datasets)

 - Demographic data :

   - A **population.csv** file that contains individual including some basic attributes, i.e. age, gender and household Identifier